CHuber42/Amongst-The-Stars/README.md

     Nasa API calls
     Possibly Databases - undecided on best method for storing large volumes of Star data.
     ThreeJS (under-the-hood stuff React uses to make extra features work).

+### Credits

+My thanks go out to many online tutorials (links pending) for helping me build and reverse-engineer the syntax and subtleties of React360.
+The keyboard controls are copied and adapted from Martin Pham (https://gitlab.com/martinpham/react-360-keyboard-camera-controller).
+the planetary assets are courtesy of planetpixelemporion.com.